kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md

 ### §93.223   Slot withdrawal.

 \(a\) Slots do not represent a property right but represent an operating privilege subject to absolute FAA control.
 Slots may be withdrawn at any time to fulfill the Department's operational needs, such as providing slots for international or essential air service operations or eliminating slots.
-Before withdrawing any slots under this section to provide them for international operations, essential air services or other operational needs, those slots returned under §93.224 of this part and those recalled by the agency under §93.227 will be allocated.
+Before withdrawing any slots under this section to provide them for international operations, essential air services or other operational needs, those slots returned under [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.224   Return of slots.|§93.224]] of this part and those recalled by the agency under [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.227   Slot use and loss.|§93.227]] will be allocated.

 \(b\) Separate slot pools shall be established for air carriers and commuter operators at each airport.
 The FAA shall assign, by random lottery, withdrawal priority numbers for the recall priority of slots at each airport.
 Each additional permanent slot, if any, will be assigned the next higher number for air carrier or commuter slots, as appropriate, at each airport.
 Each slot shall be assigned a designation consisting of the applicable withdrawal priority number; the airport code; a code indicating whether the slot is an air carrier or commuter operator slot; and the time period of the slot.
 The designation shall also indicate, as appropriate, if the slot is daily or for certain days of the week only; is limited to arrivals or departures; is allocated for international operations or for EAS purposes; and, at Kennedy International Airport, is a summer or winter slot.

 \(c\) Whenever slots must be withdrawn, they will be withdrawn in accordance with the priority list established under paragraph (b) of this section, except:

-\(1\) Slots obtained in a lottery held pursuant to §93.225 of this part shall be subject to withdrawal pursuant to paragraph (i) of that section, and
+\(1\) Slots obtained in a lottery held pursuant to [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.225   Lottery of available slots.|§93.225]] of this part shall be subject to withdrawal pursuant to paragraph (i) of that section, and

 \(2\) Slots necessary for international and essential air service operations shall be exempt from withdrawal for use for other international or essential air service operations.

-\(3\) Except as provided in §93.227(a), the FAA shall not withdraw slots held at an airport by an air carrier or commuter operator holding and operating 12 or fewer slots at that airport (excluding slots used for operations described in §93.212(a)(1)), if withdrawal would reduce the number of slots held below the number of slots operated.
+\(3\) Except as provided in [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.227   Slot use and loss.|§93.227]](a), the FAA shall not withdraw slots held at an airport by an air carrier or commuter operator holding and operating 12 or fewer slots at that airport (excluding slots used for operations described in §93.212(a)(1)), if withdrawal would reduce the number of slots held below the number of slots operated.

 \(4\) No slot comprising the guaranteed base of slots, as defined in section 93.318(b), shall be withdrawn for use for international operations or for new entrants.